 Would you like to learn how to use Canvas Workspace?

-While most of the tutorials I put together are free, this one is a paid course.
-It is called “Get Started With Canvas Workspace” and takes you from beginner to pro in very easy steps.
-It is a great way to get started without having to scramble around hunting for all the tips and tricks.
+While most of my tutorials are free, this one is a paid course called ‘Get Started With Canvas Workspace.‘ It guides you from beginner to pro through simple, easy-to-follow steps.
+It’s the perfect way to start your journey without the hassle of searching for tips and tricks on your own.

 Tools, mats, pens, which ones fit, which do you really need… so many things to learn about.